Binance Market Update (2022-09-17)

 Binance

-The global cryptocurrency market cap now stands at $0.96T, up by 0.86% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.97T, up by 1.34% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include UFT, DREP, and MIR, up by 52%, 30%, and 19%, respectively.
+Market outperformers include UFT, CVP, and JOE, up by 75%, 25%, and 24%, respectively.

 Top stories of the day: